sematext/docs/docs/guide/integrations-guide.md

 title: Sematext Integrations Guide
 description: Sematext Cloud has 100+ built-in integrations for monitoring services, infrastructure, websites, APIs, etc.

-Sematext Cloud provides over 100 built-in [integrations](https://sematext.com/integrations) used to monitor all your systems, apps, service, websites, etc.
+Sematext Cloud provides over 100 built-in [integrations](https://sematext.com/integrations) used to monitor all your systems, apps, services, websites, etc.

 You can collect data from various systems and send them to Sematext Cloud where you can then analyze and visualize them using APM and logging tools, and set alerts on the behaviour of these systems.
 Once the Sematext Agent is installed, integrations provide monitoring capabilities for the following types of data:

-- Metrics from your infrastructure or services running on it
+- [Metrics](../monitoring) from your infrastructure or services running on it
-- Logs from your applications, servers, etc.
+- [Logs](../logs) from your applications, servers, etc.
-- Events such as services starting or restarting, package installs and version updates, builds, deployments, alerts, etc. Events are graphed in timeseries charts and these charts can be correlated with metrics or logs components to enable faster troubleshooting.
+- [Events](../events) such as services starting or restarting, package installs and version updates, builds, deployments, alerts, etc. Events are graphed in timeseries charts and these charts can be correlated with metrics or logs components to enable faster troubleshooting.

 To start monitoring and alerting for your infrastructure performance and logs you need to set up the [Sematext Agent](../agents/sematext-agent/).
 Sematext Agent collects server, container, and Kubernetes metrics, network connections, process metrics, infrastructure inventory data, Docker and Kubernetes events, and more.
-It also performs service discovery and logs discovery, so you can easily set up monitoring for your services and logs.
+It also performs [service discovery](../monitoring/autodiscovery/) and [logs discovery](../discovery/intro/), so you can easily set up monitoring for your services and logs.

 Sematext Agent is not needed to monitor your website, APIs, or user experience.
-Synthetic monitoring of websites and APIs requires no installation of any kind - it is all configurable in the UI.
-User Experience monitoring provides you with a snippet of JavaScript for insertion in your web pages.
+[Synthetic monitoring](../synthetics) of websites and APIs requires no installation of any kind - it is all configurable in the UI.
+[User Experience monitoring](../experience) provides you with a snippet of JavaScript for insertion in your web pages.

 After you install and activate an integration for a service you want to monitor, you can:

 - Filter and analyze the metrics and configuration data
 - Query your data and create custom dashboards
-- Create alert rules to detect problems with your services, infrastructure, website, etc. and get alerted via one or more alert notification hooks.
+- Create alert rules to detect problems with your services, infrastructure, website, etc. and get alerted via one or more [alert notification hooks](../alerts/alert-notifications).

 ## Available Integrations